epctex/apartmentlist-scraper/README.md

 With its extensive database, ApartmentList.com provides detailed information about each apartment, including rental prices, amenities, location, and more.
 However, accessing this data programmatically can be challenging, as the platform does not offer a dedicated API for developers to retrieve information efficiently.

 That's where our ApartmentList.com scraper comes in.
 This powerful tool is designed to extract data from ApartmentList.com, enabling you to gather the information you need for your specific purposes.
-Whether you're a real estate professional, a researcher, or someone searching for an apartment, this scraper simplifies the process of accessing and organizing the apartment listings from ApartmentList.com.
+Whether you're a real estate professional, a researcher, or someone searching for an apartment, this scraper simplifies the process of accessing and organizing apartment listings from ApartmentList.com.

 The Apartment List data scraper supports the following features:

 -   Scrape lists - Scrape any list that you'd like to get from Apartments List

--   Scrape property details - Scrape a very detailed information for each of the property that you'd like to get.
+-   Scrape property details - Scrape very detailed information for each of the properties that you'd like to get.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/apartmentlist-scraper/issues).